-The programme offers a specific period of work-related skills in the Dissertation module (7520CATSCI) such as planning, and managing and completing an independent piece of research.
-Students have the option of completing a module 'Work-Based Project' which is an individual project based within the work-place (7509CATSCI).
-The use of practitioners from industries in areas such as forestry, or ecosystem services within module teaching will also enable students to learn first-hand about the industry and meet professionals.
+The programme offers a specific period of work-related skills in the Dissertation module (7500CATSCI) such as planning, and managing and completing an independent piece of research.
+Students have the option of completing a module 'Work-based Project' which is an individual project based within the work-place (7509CATSCI).
+The use of practitioners from sustainable food and natural resource industries within module teaching will also enable students to learn first-hand about the industry and meet professionals.